michalmalinowski87/photo/docs/user-flows.md

 ## 2. Gallery Creation & Setup

 ### Flow Overview
-Photographers create galleries using a multi-step wizard, configure pricing, and send invitations to clients. **Galleries are created as UNPAID drafts with a 3-day TTL** - payment is deferred until the photographer clicks "Opłać galerię".
+Photographers create galleries using a multi-step wizard, upload photos first, then calculate and pay for a plan based on actual upload size. **Galleries are created as UNPAID drafts without a plan** - plan is calculated after photos are uploaded, and payment is deferred until the photographer clicks "Opłać galerię".

 ### Detailed Steps